plutherus/djiLogConvert/README.md

 DJI Video Log Converter
 =======================

-Converts information from DJI video subtitle files (.SRT) into csv suitable for use in arcGIS
+Converts information from DJI video subtitle files (.SRT) into csv suitable for use in arcGIS or whatever you want a csv for.

+Note that this does *not* read the flight log, just the files associated with every video - so any part of the flight that doesn't include video won't be shown in the csv file.

 There is a library (srtConvert) and a script that calls it (djiConvert).